Panasonic GH4 Review

 Compared to smaller to mid-sized DSLRs, such as the Pentax K-5 or Nikon D7100, the Panasonic GH4 looks practically the same size, with a nice solid heft -- although with a much more comfortable, contoured handgrip in my opinion.
 If you want a small and lightweight interchangeable lens camera to slip into your bag, the GH4 is not for you.

 However, even with the slightly larger body, you still reap the benefits of the large selection of Micro Four Thirds lenses, which are inherently smaller than their DSLR counterparts.
 I was able to carry around a bright f/2.8 wide-angle zoom and a super-telephoto zoom lens with the 35mm-eq.
 FOV of 600mm with no sweat and hardly much space used up in my bag.
 Try that with a DSLR!

-Read our first Panasonic GH4 Shooter's Report installment!
+Read our first Panasonic GH4 Field Test installment!